brentp/mosdepth/README.md

   -T --thresholds <thresholds>  for each interval in --by, write number of bases covered by at
                                 least threshold bases.
 Specify multiple integer values separated by ','.
+  -R --read-groups <string>     only calculate depth for these comma-separated read groups IDs.
   -h --help                     show help

 ```